joshuamotoaki/flask-vite-react/README.md

-# 1-Server Flask with React Frontend Example
+# 1-Server Flask with React Frontend Example (CAS Auth)

 This is a simple example of a Flask server with a React frontend with Vite.
-There is also Princeton CAS authentication.
 During production, only 1 server (the Flask server) is needed to serve both the frontend and backend.
 During development, there are 2 servers to enable hot module reloading for the frontend.

+This example uses **Princeton CAS authentication**.
+If you would like to see an example with Google OAuth2, please see [this repository](https://github.com/joshuamotoaki/vite-react-google).
+The only difference between the two repositories is the authentication method.

 ## Explanation